Skip to main content

 Costa Rica is filled with jungles, huge amounts of biodiversity and wildlife, national parks, and has miles of coastline on the east and west.
 The country is an oasis of calm and security in the politically volatile Central American region.
 The end of its civil war in 1948 resulted in a massive boom in tourism, subsequently making Costa Rica the most visited nation in Central America with eco-tourism being one of the largest attractions boasted.

 ACE participants will be based in the village of Gandoca; the southernmost Caribbean coastal town of Costa Rica, located near the border with Panama (Note: ACE participants are not permitted to cross international borders as part of the experience) and around five hours travel time from San Jose.
 Gandoca is surrounded by the National Wildlife Refuge Gandoca-Manzanillo which includes a large stretch of undeveloped coastline, multiple freshwater creeks, and a brackish lagoon with an important mangrove ecosystem.
 Gandoca is a small, rural, coastal community of about 600 residents.
 The town has two elementary schools and a small high school.
 It is not developed touristically like its neighboring towns of Puerto Viejo and Manzanillo and maintains a rural, community feel.
-The town is influenced by Afro-Carribean culture since many residents are of Afro-Caribbean descent.
-Like the culture of many rural areas in Costa Rica, people are laid- back, value time with friends and family, enjoy playing soccer or supporting the local soccer team and spending time in the outdoors.
-Gandoqueños are friendly, upbeat and welcoming to visitors.
+The town is influenced by Afro-Caribbean culture since many residents are of Afro-Caribbean descent.
+Like the culture of many rural areas in Costa Rica, people are laid-back, value time with friends and family, enjoy playing soccer or supporting the local soccer team, and spending time in the outdoors.
+Gandoqueños are friendly, upbeat, and welcoming to visitors.

 Gandoca-Manzanillo National Wildlife Refuge is home to many incredible species such as monkeys, sloths, toucans, and turtles.
 Due to its proximity to the Caribbean shoreline, Gandoca is renowned for Afro-Caribbean influence on dining and local culture.

 Gandoca has a tropical climate.
 Temperatures remain consistent during the year.
 Sunrise and sunset change very little during the year (about 6:00 AM and 6:00 PM, respectively).
 On the Caribbean coast, where students will be based, there are two seasons: The wet seasons (February-April and again in September-October) and the very wet seasons (May-August and November-January).
 During the wet season, the average temperature tends to stay around 29°C (84°F).
 During the very wet season, it can occasionally drop to 20°C (68°F).
 The heat and humidity make working in this environment particularly difficult: 28°C (82°F) often feels like 40°C (110°F).
 Do not underestimate the heat, it is typically our largest health and safety consideration.
-The heat and humidity also means lots of mosquitos during the day and night.
+The heat and humidity also mean lots of mosquitos during the day and night.
 Gandoca is located in a malarial region.
 Therefore, students will receive guidance from Duke Student Health during their pre-travel health appointment on taking the necessary malarial prevention medication throughout the program’s duration.
-In addition, mosquito screens are on all accommodations and mosquito nets are also provided at the accommodation for sleeping under at night.
+Mosquito screens are on all accommodations and mosquito nets are also provided at the accommodation for sleeping under at night.
 ACE participants are strongly encouraged to pack long-sleeved shirts and pants to prevent bites when working outside and to bring an EPA-registered repellent.

-Three meals a day will be served and prepared by either local community members, GVI staff and/or the ACE participants themselves at the Posada Casa Tucan Tranquilo home base, Casa Tucan.
+Three meals a day will be served and prepared by either local community members or World of Difference staff at Casa Tucan.

-• Breakfast: The traditional meal consists of “Gallo pinto” (rice mixed with beans), eggs, coffee, arepas, fruits, and other sides.
+• Breakfast: The traditional meal consists of “gallo pinto” (rice mixed with beans), eggs, coffee, arepas, fruits, and other sides.
 We will also have fresh fruit juices and organic hot chocolate and coffee from the farm.

-• Lunch: We will be serving the typical Costa Rican lunch of rice, beans, a protein and a salad or side of diced vegetables (picadillo).
+• Lunch: We will be serving the typical Costa Rican lunch of rice, beans, a protein, and a salad or side of diced vegetables (picadillo).
 For picnic lunches outside of the lodging, we will have sandwiches, fruits, and other portable items.

-• Dinner: Dinner is typically lighter than breakfast and lunch, for example, beef fajitas with fried green plantains, salad and rice will always be available as a side (we have found that many visitors from the United States don’t eat as much rice as Costa Ricans, but some do)
+• Dinner: Dinner is typically lighter than breakfast and lunch, for example, beef fajitas with fried green plantains, salad, and rice will always be available as a side (we have found that many visitors from the United States don’t eat as much rice as Costa Ricans, but some do).

 Wi-fi is available at the accommodations and participants can use internet-based communication, i.e. WhatsApp, Facetime, etc. to stay in touch.
 Wi-fi may be slower than students are accustomed to.
-Some cell phone service may be available, but expect it to be limited around the village and unreliable unless you have a local sim card and a 3G phone.
+Some cell phone service may be available but expect it to be limited around the village and unreliable unless you have a local sim card and a 3G phone.

 Students will travel in a fully-insured and vetted transport with a licensed and experienced driver to and from their community partner sites, the gym, and on weekend enrichment activities.
 Where possible students will walk to service projects.
 However, for projects that are further away transport will be provided.

-ACE participants will have access to the community sports soccer field for running or training.
+ACE participants will have access to the community soccer field for running or training.
 The soccer field is in excellent condition and is located about a mile from the accommodations.
-Students are able to run in groups via a gravel road to the soccer field.
-Last year, students were able to easily run 5-6 miles in the surrounding community.
-Participants ware encouraged to run together and are given information on-site about safe running routes.
-The community has soccer balls, volleyballs and a volleyball net.
+Students can run in groups via a gravel road to the soccer field.
+Students have been able to easily run 5-6 miles in the surrounding community.
+Participants are encouraged to run together and are given information on-site about safe running routes.

 Pool training is not feasible for ACE participants who need to commit to regular swimming training since there are no pools available in the area.
 Please note that swimming in the ocean will not be allowed due to risk management requirements.